MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 ## Limitations

-When creating a preview bot and cloning content from an existing bot, any topic authored using Bot Framework Composer will be created as an empty topic, meaning none of the content or nodes within the topic are copied.
-However with the topic will retain the same input and output variables.
+When cloning content, any topic authored using Bot Framework Composer will be created as an empty topic, meaning none of the content or nodes within the topic are copied.
+However, the topic will retain the same input and output variables.

 Once your preview bot has been created, you will need to update those topics and add content to them.